Skip to main content

 Every carrier divisor in one dimensional weight calculator

-The catch is that the divisor changes by carrier and service, and a small difference moves the bill a lot.
-FedEx, UPS daily, and DHL Express use **139** (imperial) / **5000** (metric); UPS retail, USPS, and IATA air freight use the more forgiving **166** / **6000**.
-A lower divisor produces a *heavier* dimensional weight, so the exact same box can cost noticeably more on one carrier than another.
-We let you compare them side by side instead of guessing.
+The divisor varies by carrier — and it matters a lot.
+FedEx, UPS daily, and DHL Express use 139 (imperial) / 5000 (metric); UPS retail, USPS, and IATA air freight use the more forgiving 166 / 6000.
+A lower divisor produces a heavier dimensional weight, so the exact same box can cost noticeably more on one carrier than another.
+We show every divisor side by side.

-After picking the greater weight, carriers **round it up** — to the next whole pound (imperial) or next half kilo (metric) — because they bill in whole increments, never fractions.
-A package that works out to 8.1 lb is billed as 9 lb.
-Skipping this step is the single most common reason a hand-calculated estimate comes in under the real invoice, so this calculator does the rounding for you and shows the chargeable weight separately.
+Carriers round up to billing increments.
+After picking the greater weight, they bill in whole pounds or half kilos — 8.1 lb becomes 9 lb; 7.2 kg becomes 7.5 kg.
+Skipping this rounding is the most common reason a hand estimate comes in under the real invoice, so this calculator does it for you and shows the chargeable weight separately.

-The real money-saver is knowing **how to fix an oversized box**.
-When dimensional weight wins, we work out how far you'd need to trim the longest side for your actual weight to take over the billing again — often an inch or two of wasted air.
-Sea freight and LCL price by cubic metre rather than dim weight, so they aren't shown here, but for parcel and air cargo this is the number that decides your shipping bill.
+Right-sizing the box is the money-saver.
+When dimensional weight wins, we work out how far to trim the longest side for actual weight to take over the billing — often just an inch or two of wasted air.
+Sea freight prices by cubic metre rather than dim weight, but for parcel and air cargo this is the number that decides your shipping bill.

 How it works